 Future Roots Project is dedicated to improving the lives of people living in impoverished communities in Central America.
-From teacher training to creative and health initiatives in classrooms, we strive to help people escape cycles of poverty by focusing on the people that need it most to create a better world.
+From teacher training, to creative and health initiatives, we strive to help people escape cycles of poverty and improve the quality of life for those who need it the most, creating a better world for everyone.

 Future Roots Project believes that in order to build a better future, we must concentrate on helping our most cherished resource – children.
-When children grow up in communities with access to basic resources, have teachers who are adequately prepared to deal with challenges in classrooms and barriers to educational goals, and with an ethos of fostering creativity, they are more likely to develop a love of learning.
+When children grow up in communities with access to basic resources, have teachers who are adequately prepared to foster creativity, critical thinking, comprehension and self expression, they are more likely to develop a love of learning.
 By continuing to nurture education and wellness we help make communities stronger.

 Future Roots Project is a 5013c nonprofit focused on sustainable educational, artistic, and health initiatives to create the systemic changes necessary to promote a higher quality of life for the impoverished communities that we serve in Central America.

 Born in Cambodia, raised in California, Nita fell in love with teaching as an AmeriCorps member at the Nativity School of Worcester.
 She continued her commitment to providing quality education to the most vulnerable children at Brooke Charter School in East Boston and Para Los Niños in Los Angeles.
-Her work in education brought her to Guatemala, Mexico, Spain, India, and Nicaragua, where she teamed up with Future Roots Literacy Projects.
+Her work in education brought her to Guatemala, Mexico, Spain, and India.
+She teamed up with Future Roots Literacy Projects in 2015.
 She is grateful for her international experiences because they taught her how educators can really create meaningful change everywhere.

 Nita has earned a BA from Wellesley College, an MBA from Assumption College, and an Ed.M. from the Harvard Graduate School of Education.
 In addition to working as a middle-school instructional lead and teaching math, Nita works at the intersection of education and technology to support teachers in crisis.
 In her spare time, she practices Hatha yoga, plays the ukulele, and goes hiking and cycling as often as possible.